 function set-sql-reader (oid function &key table binary-p)

-reader function should take a single argument, a string, and
+The reader function should take a single argument, a string, and transform

-cases this is not recommended, but if you want to use it: provide a
+In most cases this is not recommended, but if you want to use it: provide a

-function that takes a binary input stream and an integer (the
+function that takes a binary input stream and an integer (the size of the

 function set-sql-datetime-readers (&key date timestamp timestamp-with-timezone time interval table)

 Since there is no widely recognised standard way of representing dates and times in Common Lisp, and reading these from string representation is clunky and slow, this function provides a way to easily plug in binary readers for the date, time, timestamp, and interval types.
 It should be given functions with the following signatures:

 Where days is the amount of days since January 1st, 2000.

 Timestamps have a microsecond resolution.
 Again, the zero point is the start of the year 2000, UTC.